top of page

 Applications Where CDF Excels

-• High-Impact Wall Panels.
-In commercial or industrial settings, CDF can be used for wall panels.
+• High-Impact Wall Panels: In commercial or industrial settings, Compact Density Fibreboard can be used for wall panels.
 Its hard surface can reduce impact and resist damage, providing ample protection for your bare walls.

-If your project involves high-impact areas, exposure to moisture, or simply demands a tougher material than the standard MDF, then CDF might be an ideal choice.
+If your project involves high-impact areas, exposure to moisture, or simply demands a tougher material than the standard MDF, then Compact Density Fibreboard might be an ideal choice.
 Whether you’re designing durable furniture, constructing resilient interior spaces, or creating outdoor installations, CDF’s superior strength and moisture resistance can provide the long-lasting performance you need.

 bottom of page